-Ting Yun (Ruiting Ting Yun, 贠瑞庭, ཡེཤེས, born 18 Jan 1995, Lanzhou, China), the Chinese-Australian pianist began his training from the age of five at the Conservatory of Northwest University for Nationalities, and later became the Second Prize holder of the National Competition of China Conservatory in 2009.
+Ting Yun (Ruiting Ting Yun, 贠瑞庭, ཡེཤེས, born 18 Jan 1995, Lanzhou, China), the Chinese-Australian pianist began his training from the age of five at the Conservatory of N.UN in China.
+Later he became the Second Prize holder of the National Competition of China Conservatory in 2009, and currently a finalist in the 5th Manhattan International Music Competition.

-Yun’s current and past pedagogues include Professor Ian Jones of Royal College of Music, Lucinda Collins, Professor Stefan Ammer, and Dr.Konstantin Shamray of Elder Conservatorium.
-Yun was accepted into Elder Conservatorium’s Advanced Performance Program from the age of 14 and graduated with the highest number (one decade) of consecutive year awards in the history of Elder Conservatorium including the Fredrick E. Baxendale, William Silver, Patrick Cecil Greenland, and the Daisy Burmeister Salotti Awards.
+Yun’s current and past pedagogues include Lucinda Collins, Professor Ian Jones of Royal College of Music, , Professor Stefan Ammer, and Dr.Konstantin Shamray of Elder Conservatorium.
+Yun was accepted into Elder Conservatorium’s Advanced Program from the age of 14 and graduated with the highest number (11years) of consecutive awards in the history of Elder Conservatorium including the Fredrick E. Baxendale, William Silver, Patrick Cecil Greenland, and the Daisy Burmeister Salotti Awards.

 Yun is recognised by the Australian HDR field as the first concert pianist in the world to research the combined application of the Matthay English/French Fusion and Leschetitzky Russian School performance traditions in live concerts.
 His current MPhil at the Elder Conservatorium on this unique pianistic tradition produed to his debut recording of Mussorgsky’s Pictures at an Exhibition.
 His upcoming 2020 recordings also feature his recent performance of Chopin’s Op.10 and Op.25 and Bach’s Goldberg Variations.